These apple crumble muffins are incredibly soft and moist. This Fall treat is so delicious and easy to make with simple ingredients.

 Next mix the flour, salt, baking powder, cinnamon and nutmeg in a medium bowl and set aside.

 Then, whisk the egg and sugar in a medium bowl for a minute until combined well.

-Mix in the butter, milk and vanilla extract and mix well.
+Add in the butter, milk and vanilla extract and mix well with a whisk.